Hyperunison/UCDM-docs/README.md

 Unison harmonized measurement code table: Explanatory text Unison harmonized procedure code table: Explanatory text

-## Unison Harmonized data model and table structure

-## Biobank table structure and integration into Unison

 ## FAQ Section
 * How do I connect to a biobank to which I have access to?